 Deed restrictions, are designed to retain the community investment in the property.
 This ensures an on-going stock of workforce housing regardless of what the real estate market does.
 It is a way to protect and retain funds used to provide homes for many generations to come.

-The deed restricted (or covenant bound) house is owned outright by the applicant that is pre-qualified by the Housing Authority as eligible to receive the benefit of this “below market rate” home.
+The deed restricted (or covenant bound) house is owned outright by the applicant that is pre-qualified by The Housing Company as eligible to receive the benefit of this “below market rate” home.
 They typically have a conventional home loan sometimes enhanced by a second loan for down payment assistance.
-Once the applicant is in their home they are identical to any home owner and their obligations such as insurance, loans and taxes and maintenance are no different to market rate owners.
+Once the applicant is in their home they are identical to any homeowner and their obligations such as insurance, loans, and maintenance are no different to market rate owners.

 Affordability- as defined by the US Department of Housing and Urban Development (HUD)—is when a household pays no more than 30 percent of it’s gross annual income on housing and utilities.